PaulShiLi/ASCII_Art/README.md

 - [D++](https://github.com/brainboxdotcc/DPP) - A C++ wrapper for Discord API
 - [OpenAI C++](https://github.com/olrea/openai-cpp) - A C++ wrapper for OpenAI API
 - [Json](https://github.com/nlohmann/json) - A C++ library that introduces dict types and parses json/dictionary.
+- [CPR](https://github.com/libcpr/cpr) - A C++ library that is a wrapper for cURL to enable HTTP requests.

 ---